bagus149/tripleten-projects/credit_score/README.md

-## Deskripsi Proyek:
+## Project Description:
-Pada proyek ini kita mencari tahu pengaruh status keadaan nasabah terhadap probabilitas gagal bayar dalam melunasi pinjaman.
-Penilaian kredit digunakan untuk mengevaluasi kemampuan calon peminjam untuk melunasi pinjaman mereka.
+In this project, we are investigating the impact of the customer's financial status on the probability of defaulting on loan repayments.
+Credit scoring is used to assess the ability of prospective borrowers to repay their loans.

 ## Data:
 **Features**
-- *children* - jumlah anak dalam keluarga.
+- *children* - Number of children in the family.
-- *days_employed* - berapa lama nasabah telah bekerja.
+- *days_employed* - How long the customer has been employed.
-- *dob_years* - usia nasabah.
+- *dob_years* - The customer's age.
-- *education* - tingkat pendidikan nasabah.
+- *education* - Customer's education level.
-- *educationid* - pengidentifikasi untuk tingkat pendidikan nasabah.
+- *educationid* - Identifier for customer's education level.
-- *family_status* - status perkawinan nasabah.
+- *family_status* - Customer's marital status.
-- *family_status_id* - pengidentifikasi untuk status perkawinan nasabah.
+- *family_status_id* - Identifier for customer's marital status.
-- *gender* - jenis kelamin nasabah.
+- *gender* - Customer's gender.
-- *income_type* - jenis pendapatan nasabah.
+- *income_type* - Customer's income type.
-- *debt* - apakah nasabah pernah melakukan gagal bayar pinjaman.
+- *debt* - apakah Whether the customer has previously defaulted on a loan.
-- *total_income* - pendapatan bulanan.
+- *total_income* - Monthly income.
-- *purpose* - alasan mengambil pinjaman.
+- *purpose* - Reason for taking out a loan.

-## Tujuan:
+## Goals:
-- Seseorang gagal dalam membayar pinjaman karena ada pengeluaran lain untuk istri dan anaknya.
+- Someone failed to repay the loan due to other expenses for their wife and children.
-- Seseorang gagal dalam membayar pinjaman karena pendapatannya yang ternyata tidak cukup.
+- Someone failed to repay the loan because their income turned out to be insufficient.
-- Perbedaan tujuan dalam melakukan pinjaman bisa menjadi faktor seseorang gagal dalam melakukan pinjaman.
+- Differences in loan purposes can be a factor in someone's failure to repay the loan.